-Captain, owner, or possessor of ship shall be responsible for payment of charges owed to Port of Akureyri on account of the ship.
+Captain, owner, ship agent or possessor of ship shall be responsible for payment of charges owed to Port of Akureyri on account of the ship.
 At arrival in port, the captain is obliged to provide the Port Director with information about the ship in accordance with par.
 5, art.
 33 of ordinance 326/2004 on port matters, and submit ship’s certificate of registry if requested by Port Director, in case of insufficient information from captain.
 Port authorities may place a lien on such certificates until charges are paid.
 Delays and damages resulting from such procedures are entirely the responsibility of the debtor of overdue debts.

 Payment of overdue debts must be completed before ship’s departure from port, and a captain cannot expect service from district magistrate or directorate of customs unless he/she can provide a certificate from Port Director that he/she has paid all due debts to the port.